-“I like her smile, much more than I give two shits about the Freud fallacy.”
+“I like her smile, much more than I give a fuck about people with their Freudian fallacies!”

 “What's your problem with Freud?”

-“My problem with Freud?
-He focuses too much on childhood as the stem of all adult issues.
+“My problem with Freud?!
+He focuses too much on childhood as the stem of all adult issues!
 I call bullshit on that!
 The most disturbing events I've ever encountered are fucking ongoing and far more formative the older I get!
 And those Freudians claiming that you can reconcile your past, are fucking hypocrites!
-If you're a Freudian, you're literally preaching how incapable you are of ever changing the past that damaged you, so you'll never escape it and forever be a victim of your past!
+If you're a Freudian, you're literally preaching how incapable you are of ever changing the past that fucked you up so badly, so you'll never escape it and forever be a fucking victim of your past!
 If you're a Freudian, then psycho-therapy is masturbation without catharsis!
 Fuck that shit!
 Childhood is only one part of a lifetime of fuck-ups, humiliations, and confrontations with your soul-destroying limitations!
-If your childhood was the singular period in your entire life that had the only fucking influence on your ability to deal with your ugly little fucking life...
-Then, son, you're suffering from nothing more than an extreme fucking case of arrested-development!
-Freudians are too fucking lazy to question the here and the now, where you might have to discover that it's time grow the fuck up!”
+If your childhood was the only period in your entire fucking life that had the only fucking influence on your ability to deal with your ugly little fucking existence, then, son, you're suffering from nothing more than an extreme fucking case of arrested-development!
+Freudians are too fucking lazy to question the-here-and-the-now, where you might have to fucking discover that it's time grow the fuck up!”

 “I'm not much of a spiritual man.
 Sometimes wish I was.
 Maybe Freudians could explain that as a flaw in my character,” Mr. Hastings whispered, continuing backwards.
 “But I believe those two terrorists, what they saw, it drove them mad.
-Haven't you had those dreams when something completely impossible happens, even if it's something small, but you're suddenly so utterly disturbed by what your brain can't logically grasp that you're then totally riddled with an inexplicable fear?
-I believe they experienced something similar, but look at this...
-This fucking happened!
+Haven't you had those dreams when something so completely impossible happens.
+Even if it's something small.
+But you're suddenly so utterly disturbed by what your brain can't logically grasp, that you're then totally riddled with an inexplicable fear?
+I believe they experienced something similar, just look at this!
+This happened!
 Even if you deny a reasonable lack of caution and it's emotional distress, that still doesn't make you immune to whatever did this extreme damage to a human body!”

 On that, I walked across the glistening blood.
 Turning around on the other side, I showed the old man my open palms.